valera-rozuvan-archive/node-postgres-redis-docker-compose/README.md

 # Node.js + Postgres + Redis queue + Docker Compose

+## wip has moved

+Future work on this repository has moved to the monorepo [valera-rozuvan/docker-recipes](https://github.com/valera-rozuvan/docker-recipes).
+This repo is archived for historic purposes (to preserve commit history).
+Navigate over to [docker-recipes/node-postgres-redis-docker-compose](https://github.com/valera-rozuvan/docker-recipes/tree/main/node-postgres-redis-docker-compose) to see updates (if any).

+## introduction

 Project to demonstrate running Node.js with Postgres & Redis queue using Docker Compose.

 ## Prerequisites